scriptnull/docsv2/sources/pipelines/resources/dockerOptions.md

 This will create a resource of type `dockerOptions`.
 You can include any settings shown above that you want as part of your `dockerOptions`.
 All settings are optional.
 Read below for a description and format of all settings.

-For a table showing the mapping of each setting to a setting in your Container Service, read the [Mapping dockerOptions to your Container Service section](#mappingDockerOptions).
+For a table showing the mapping of each setting to a setting in your Container Service, read the [mapping dockerOptions to your Container Service section](#mappingDockerOptions).

 ```
 - name: <string>